-OSHA Event: An abbreviation used throughout this report for an OSHA-recordable event.
+OSHA Event: An abbreviation used throughout this report for an OSHA-Recordable Event.

-OSHA-Recordable Event: An accident that occurs on the job and involves fatalities (regardless of time between injury and death), time lost from work, transfer of employment, medical treatment other than first aid, loss of consciousness, or restriction of work or motion.
-Also included is any diagnosed occupational health event reported to the employer that is neither fatal nor results in workdays lost.
-By law, these events are recordable in the OSHA 200 Log.
+OSHA-Recordable Event: An accident

+that occurs on the job and involves

+fatalities (regardless of time between

+injury and death), time lost from work,

+transfer of employment, medical

+treatment other than first aid, loss of

+consciousness, or restriction of work or

+motion.
+Also included is any diagnosed

+occupational health event reported to

+the employer that is neither fatal nor

+results in workdays lost.
+By law, these

+events are recordable in the OSHA 200

+Log.

-Person-Year: A unit of measurement combining the number of people being studied with the time that each was observed equivalent to one person followed for one year.
-For example, 5 persons followed for one year contribute five person-years, as do 10 people each followed for half a year.
+Person-Year: A unit of measurement combining the number of people being studied with the time that each was observed equivalent to 1 person followed for 1 year.
+For example, 5 people followed for 1 year contribute five person-years, as do 10 people each followed for half a year.